Land register applications can now be submitted digitally.

 Books of council and session

-This should be sent to the Register of Deeds via Royal Mail PO Box or DX Exchange courier network:
+When you have received written confirmation the deed is acceptable, the original deed should be sent to the Register of Deeds via Royal Mail PO Box or DX Exchange courier network:

 Royal Mail PO Box